Skip to page content

 Privacy Impact Analysis

 All system users are required to read and sign the Rules of Behavior before being granted access to the system.
-The LCMS uses least privilege principles to ensure that only those who need access to the data to fulfill the agency's mission are given access in addition to the authentication controls discussed above.
+ASP uses least privilege principles to ensure that only those who need access to the data to fulfill the agency's mission are given access in addition to the authentication controls discussed above.

 The system maintains only PII that is necessary and relevant to accomplish the purpose for which it is being collected.